weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (f) IffeP(p)onE, AM, and 4 c E, then fe £(u) on A.
 11.24 Theorem

-(a) Suppose f is measurable and nonnegative on X. For A € IR, define
+(a) Suppose f is measurable and nonnegative on X. For A  \in  IR, define

 57 P(A) = [ Sdn
 316 PRINCIPLES OF MATHEMATICAL ANALYSIS